maxozo/PLF/README.md

           --p_threshold    (dafault=0.05) Only return proteins that has at least one domain with a significance threshold lover or equal to specified

 5. Results will produce two files **{outname specified}.tsv** and **{outname specified}.mplf** file.
 TSV file will list all the domains, their p values, quantified data, normalised data etc. MPLF file can be uploaded to [Manchester Proteome Location Fingerprinter (MPLF)](https://www.manchesterproteome.manchester.ac.uk/#/MPLF) to perform visualisations of the data.

+6. Optional: run the PLF segment coverage calculator.
+This will ammend results table with segment coverage - high segment coverage means the quality of the data is better, and results more useable.
+       Input file is the name of the PLF results tsv file.
+Enter experimental conditions as they appear in the experimental feed / PLF results

+         python plf_coverage_calc.py --input_file tess_test_output.tsv --condition1 Epi+ --condition2 Epi-

 ## Methods